matthewgallina/smockin/README.md

 ### ABOUT

-sMockin is designed and actively maintained by MG Tech Software Ltd.
+sMockin is designed and actively maintained by Matthew Gallina.

 Why the name sMockin?
 Whilst it may sound like an old english middle ages embroidery technique, the name actually came about more in relation to a classic Jim Carey movie quote 'Smokin'.
-We then added the extra letter to play on the concept of software mocking and there you have it.

-Yes, way too much thought went into that...
+...and yes, far too much time and thought went into it.